 We all need to get outside a little more these days, even during the winter months.
 Fortunately, there are several paths and trails around The Bend where you can bundle up and go for a walk.
 These are five of our favorites.

 University of Notre Dame

 The undisputed champion of places to get your steps in, even when it's cold outside.
-Notre Dame is home to unrivaled scenery — the Golden Dome, Touchdown Jesus and the Grotto are just a few Instagram-worthy stops.
+Notre Dame is home to unrivaled scenery and dozens of iconic landmarks — the Golden Dome, Touchdown Jesus and the Grotto are just a few Instagram-worthy stops.
 Plus the paths are routinely shoveled and plowed clean even after heavy snows.

-At just over five miles, the Mishawaka Riverwalk loops is a local favorite.
+At just over five miles, the Mishawaka Riverwalk loop is a local favorite.
 It slips past Battell, Beutter and Central parks with the St. Joseph River as the focal point.
-Great views and several bridges (like the one pictured up top) make for scenic walks.
+Great views and several bridges make for scenic walks.

 Pinhook Park/Darden Road Bridge